LJPZebra/thesis_bg/readme.md

 Based on the binary images, the software will detect the contour of each object.
-An essential step in any tracking procedure is the extraction of the parameters used in the association step.
+An essential step in any tracking procedure is the extraction of the parameters used in the matching step.
 It is generally with the choice of these quantities that the tracking algorithms can differ to be more specialized for a given type of object.
 In FastTrack, the parameters extracted are the center of mass, the orientation, the area,